Catalase: Enzymes With Antioxidant Properties

 – Medical Interventions:

-• Antioxidant therapy to counterbalance the oxidative stress caused by the deficiency.
+• Antioxidant to counterbalance the oxidative stress caused by the deficiency.

 • Enzyme replacement therapy to replenish the body’s catalase levels.